mikewest/internetdrafts/draft.md

 integrity risks noted above by ensuring that origin cookies are not influenced by malicious code running on a server's subdomain or a non-standard port or scheme.

+Note that the mechanism outlined here is backwards compatible with the existing cookie syntax.
+Servers may serve origin cookies to all user agents; those that do not support the "Origin" attribute will simply store a non-origin cookie, just as they do today.

 ## Examples